garcia2697/bug-free-goggles/gist-template.md

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 This gist will cover regex over email addresses.
-It will show how to decipher an email and validate your email address.
+It will show how to decipher an email regex.
 ![Image of app](emailRegex.png)

 ## Table of Contents